ActiveDirectory

 Active Directory Users and Computers: Ultimate Management an Security Guide

-Understanding Active Directory Users and Computers (ADUC)
+What is Active Directory Users and Computers (ADUC)?

 Installing Active Directory Domain Services (AD DS) and Remote Server Administration Tools (RSAT)